blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 	>>>>>>>>>> EXAMPLECHAIN: p2p.8096 rpc.8097 magic.c89a5b16 3365559062 1000000 coins

-In this case, ``p2p.8096`` indicates that the p2p port is ``8096``.
+In this case, the p2p port is ``8096``.

 This completes the first half of the asset-chain creation process.

-	* Note: please refer to :ref:`Asset Chain Parameters` for a full list of parameters to customize your blockchain.
-	(Please also note the requirements for ===link=== ``-ac_supply=1000000``, and instructions for using link ``addnode`` under various network conditions, including firewalls and LANs.)
+	* Note: please refer to :ref:`Asset Chain Parameters` for a full list of parameters to customize your initial blockchain state.
+Please also note the requirements for ===link=== ``ac_supply``, and instructions for using link ``addnode`` under various network conditions, including firewalls and LANs.

-Part II: Connecting with the second node
+Part II: Connecting on the Second Node
 ========================================

-On the second node, you now need to issue the same command, but with the first node's IP address, and an additional setting: ``-gen -genproclimit=$(nproc)``.
+On the second node you issue the same command, but with the first node's IP address, and an additional setting that initiates mining on this machine: ``-gen -genproclimit=$(nproc)``.

 .. code-block:: shell

 	./komodod -ac_name=EXAMPLECHAIN -ac_supply=1000000 -addnode=<IP address of the first node> -gen -genproclimit=$(nproc)

-When this second node connects to the first node, the second node will begin to mine blocks.
+When this second node connects it will begin to mine blocks.

-The premined coins will be mined into the genesis block to the wallet of the node that set ``-gen -genproclimit=$(nproc)``.
+The indicated number of premined coins will be deposited into to the wallet of the node that executed ``-gen -genproclimit=$(nproc)``.

 You can check the contents of the wallet by executing the following command in another terminal: